PalmarHealer/pelican-panel/docs/extensions/guides/themes.md

 }
 ```

-5. **Enable the theme:**
+**5. Enable the theme:**

 ```bash
 composer dump-autoload
 ```

-Then navigate to `/admin/extensions`, scan for extensions, and enable your theme.
+Navigate to `/admin/extensions`, scan for extensions, and enable your theme.
+Refresh to see your changes!

 ## Theme Structure